 Ask any skier or snowboarder and they’ll tell you, skiing powder is like experiencing heaven on earth: everything is white and you feel like you’re weightless.
 It’s what keeps the initiated coming back for more every season and religiously checking long-range and up-to-the-minute snow reports for the perfect powder day.

-For unproven or aspiring powder skiers, this sacred act can quickly turn south if they aren’t armed with specific technique and know how.
+For unproven or aspiring powder skiers, this sacred act can quickly turn south if they aren’t armed with specific techniques and know-how.

 Having personally experienced this euphoria many times before, we at Ski.com believe the power of powder skiing is universal.
 That’s why we tapped Alta, Utah-based Professional Ski Instructors of America (PSIA)-certified instructor Stephen Helfenbein to provide some tips so newbies can also enjoy this gobbling up this slice of paradise.
 Stephen was recently selected as a member of the National Demo Team and is also an Educational Manager for the Intermountain Division.